trullock/Velvet/readme.md

 ## Usage

-Update the app config and set `ForwardingDNSServer` to your current DNS server
+Change your primary DNS server to be `127.0.0.1`, and your secondary DNS server to whatever your primary one was.

-Change your DNS server to be `127.0.0.1`
+If there is no explicit primary DNS server, run `ipconfig /all` to find out what your DNS server is.

 Run `install.bat`